TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.sax.handler.rst

 .. method:: ErrorHandler.fatalError(exception)

-   Called when the parser encounters an error it cannot recover from; parsing is expected to terminate when this method returns.
+   Called when the parser encounters an error it cannot recover kutoka; parsing is expected to terminate when this method returns.